ssaserkar/Endoscope_DVRK_GazeTracking/README.md

 Here are the steps to run the Unity Simulation:
 ```
-1) Open the Unity Hub, find the project name titled "DVRK-ROS"
+1) Open the Unity Hub, find the project name titled "unity-dvrk-gaze"
 2) Click on the Project Structure.
 3) Find the 'Working_Scene' in the Scenes Folder.
 4) Connect the Tobii Eye Tracker 5